 The Public Financing Authority (PFA) was formed in August of 1998.
 TECP is used for the acquisition and renovation of facilities and the acquisition and upgrade of information systems.
-In 2015-16, TECP was used to fund the Upgrade of the Ventura County Financial Management System.
+In 2016-17, TECP was used to fund the upgrade of the Ventura County Financial Management System, the development of the Property Tax Assessment and Collection System, and the construction of the Mental Health Rehabilitation Center.

-On July 14, 2009, the PFA originally issued \$89,720,000 of 2009 Certificates of Participation (PFA III COPs) used to currently refund PFC V, PFA I, and reimburse advances from TECP for the Fillmore office building, and the VCMC clinic and its continuing construction costs.
+On July 14, 2009, the PFA originally issued \$89,720,000 of 2009 Certificates of Participation (PFA III COPs) used to currently refund 1998 COPs, PFA I, and reimburse advances from TECP for the Fillmore office building, and the VCMC clinic and its continuing construction costs.

-On March 7, 2013, the PFA issued \$302,060,000 of Lease Revenue Bonds, (LRBs Series 2013A) used to finance a new replacement wing of the Ventura County Medical Center and to retire \$20,656,000 of TECP.
+On March 7, 2013, the PFA issued \$302,060,000 of Lease Revenue Bonds (LRBs Series 2013A) used to finance a new replacement wing of the Ventura County Medical Center and to retire \$20,656,000 of TECP.

-On December 19, 2013, the PFA issued \$34,100,000 of Lease Revenue Bonds, (LRBs Series 2013B), used to prefund PFA II, and finance the acquisition of an office building located at 1911 Williams Drive, Oxnard, California.
+On December 19, 2013, the PFA issued \$34,100,000 of Lease Revenue Bonds (LRBs Series 2013B) used to prefund PFA II, and finance the acquisition of an office building located at 1911 Williams Drive, Oxnard, California.